Psalm 85:4-6; Habakkuk 3:2

 C. H. SPURGEON: The Bible, the whole Bible, and nothing but the Bible is the religion of Christ’s Church.
 And until we come back to that the Church will have to suffer.

-*Editor’s Note: As John Bunyan clearly points out, it is obvious that women are to be present in prayer meetings with their men.
-But it is equally obvious that anyone who prays audibly during the meeting acts as a temporary spokesman for everyone united together in prayer, verbally presenting their petitions to God.
-And this is certainly acting in a public leadership role, which is a position forbidden to women by Scripture.
-However, when anyone, man or woman, adds their “Amen” of verbal assent to the conclusion of that prayer, they have participated in the prayer, and prayed as fully as the person who has spoken the words.
+*Editor’s Note: As John Bunyan points out, it is obvious that women are to be present in prayer meetings with their men.
+But it is equally obvious that anyone praying audibly during the meeting acts as a temporary spokesman for all those united in prayer, verbally presenting their petitions to God.
+And this is certainly acting in a public leadership role, a role forbidden to women by Scripture.
+However, when any man or woman adds an “Amen” of verbal assent to the that prayer, they have prayed as fully as the man who has spoken the words.